More information to be added…

 2. YAHUSHUA was born in a stable.
 The Hebrew word for “stable” is “sukkah” (as in Gen. 33:17) so it is likely that YAHUSHUA was born in a Sukkah/booth.

-4. When the angels appeared to the shepherds they made a statement which closely echos the ancient Sukkot liturgy “…behold, we have come to declare to you glad tidings of great joy.”
+4. When YAH’S Holy Angels appeared to the shepherds they made a statement which closely echos the ancient Sukkot liturgy “…behold, we have come to declare to you glad tidings of great joy.”
 (Lk.
 2:10-11)

-5. Sukkot is symbolic of God dwelling in a “tabernacle” (body?) with us.
+5. Sukkot is symbolic of YAH dwelling in a “tabernacle” (body?) with us.

 By this time Herod had to be dead or they could not have come to the Temple in Jerusalem.
 Herod had to have died during the 40 days between YAHUSHUA’s birth, and his dedication 40 days later.
 Herod is known to have died in September of 4 B.C.E.
 So YAHUSHUA had to have born in the fall (this rules out that Zechariah could have been serving during Abijah’s second course of the year, since that would place YAHUSHUA’s birth in the Spring and not allow for Herod’s death during the 40 days after his birth in the fall).
 This also tells us that the year of YAHUSHUA’s birth was 4 B.C.E.